 However, there may be exceptions that give you a longer timeframe.
 For example, it may have taken you time to learn your accident and injury was due to a defective product.
 You then have two years from the date you discovered or reasonably should have discovered the defect to file.
 Or, if you were under 18 years old at the time of the injury, you have two years from your 18th birthday to file.

 Did you lose a parent, spouse, or child because of a defective product?
 When your relative’s death was the result of a defective and dangerous product, do not wait to call a product liability attorney.
-Contact Oronoz & Ericsson Injury Lawyers as soon as possible to discuss filing a wrongful death claim in Nevada.
+Contact Oronoz & Ericsson, LLC as soon as possible to discuss filing a wrongful death claim in Nevada.

 Whether you are suffering an injury or mourning the loss of a loved one, we are here to help.
 Product liability claims are often complex, and in some cases, you may be part of a class action or mass tort claim.